 You need direction when it comes to planning your day.
 Without a theme, your wedding is lost.
+Once you have decided on your wedding’s theme, you can start looking for a wedding dj that will be able to help bring this theme to life.
 Follow these tips and inspire yourself to create a design that suits both you and your other half.

 Finally, winter is behind us and everything is lusciously becoming green.
 A spring wedding is a wonderful time to get married, as it represents new starts, and you can finally wear your wedding dress without being afraid of hypothermia.

 Location-wise, it makes a lot of sense to have an outdoor wedding, but the already unpredictable weather is even more capricious in springtime.
 You may have one of the sunniest days of the year, or the wettest.
 As cute wedding favours, provide your guests with pretty umbrellas.

 Your colour scheme should reflect the season, so think soft greens and pinks.
 Bunting makes for a lovely addition to the lively and colourful décor, as do seasonal blooms such as tulips, daffodils, peonies, lilies, magnolias, gardenias, and cherry blossoms.
 Vintage jars make perfect receptacles for these gorgeous flowers.
 Spread the love with packets of seeds to plant on the wedding day for all your guests!